jenkinsci/codesonar-plugin/FAQ.md

 use a different visibility filter.
 The visibilty filter number can be found from the URL of analysis, as `filter=<ID>`.

+## I get a timeout during the codesonar step

+If you received a network timeout during your codesonar steps it may be beneficial to set a higher timeout using the `socketTimetoutMS` parameter.
+The timeout is set in milliseconds.
+The default value may vary based on the system and java setup.

+## "PKIX path building failed" - the certificate of the CodeSonar Hub is not accepted.

+If the CodeSonar Hub has a self-signed Server Certificate that is not included in Jenkins' Trust Stores, then it may be necessary to provide the accepted certificate as a parameter (ServerCertificateCredentialId) to the codesonar step.

+The certificate must be of type X509, and must be store in Jenkins File Credential - found under Manage Jenkins -> Credentials.

 ## I don't get any results from CodeSonar.

 It's necessary to configure a launch daemon from the CodeSonar instance.
 The command is given in the